-SPEED LIMITED REAL TIME ADVANTAGE PENALTY SYSTEM.
+SPEED LIMITED REAL TIME ADVANTAGE PENALTY SYSTEM

-In conjunction with Ski Racing Australia, Status Awareness Systems have devised a real time advantage penalty system for speed limited classes competing in SRA events.
+In conjunction with Ski Racing Australia, Status Awareness Systems (Race Safe H20) have devised a real time advantage penalty system for speed limited classes competing in SRA events.
 The aim of the system is to provide a scaling penalty that always punishes a breaching boat, while at the same time not unduly punishing competitors who break out of their speed limit for a fraction of speed/time.

-The algorithm devised uses the data currently collecting from the RaceSafeH2O unit in the boat, and is provided to speed limit and the maximum speed.
+The algorithm devised uses the data currently collecting from the RaceSafeH2O unit in the boat, and is provided to SRA timing and judging team in real-time, for efficient results gathering.

+The calculation is completed by combining how many metres were gained by the overspeed, the distance between the speed limit and the maximum speed.
 This is converted to metres per second and multiplied by the time speeding.
-For example, a boat breaching at 72 MPH in the 70 MPH class for 2 seconds, was 2 MPH faster than the competition, for
+For example, a boat breaching at 72 MPH in the 70 MPH class for 2 seconds, was 2 MPH faster than the competition, for 2 seconds.
+2 MPH in metres per second is 0.89.
+Thus, this example would have gained 1.78 metres on the competition.